 Marty Zigman

-Holding all three official certifications, Marty is regarded as the top NetSuite expert and leads a team of senior professionals at Prolecto Resources, Inc. He is a former Deloitte & Touche CPA and has held CTO roles.
-For over 30 years, Marty has produced leadership in ERP, CRM and eCommerce business systems.
-Contact Marty to set up a conversation.
+Holding three official certifications, Marty is widely recognized as a top NetSuite expert and leads a team of senior professionals at Prolecto Resources, Inc. A former Deloitte & Touche CPA and technology executive with CTO roles, he brings over 35 years of leadership in ERP, CRM, and eCommerce business systems.
+Contact Marty to engage directly.

 3 thoughts on “Innovation, Testing, and Fully-Integrated Systems

-Great commentary!
+1. Great commentary!
 What is perhaps even more critical is the need to understand prior to systems selection and design is:

 “What information is needed, when?” and “What business decisions will that information support?”